Heritage Crafts

 Issues affecting the viability

-• Training and recruitment issues: The Guild currently only has 2 trainers and assessors able to deliver the Lantra accredited training courses.
+• Training and recruitment issues: In 2023, The Guild had 2 trainers and assessors able to deliver the Lantra accredited training courses.
 One of these trainers is a highly skilled hedger but now in his late seventies.
 The cost of the 10-day Lantra Intermediate training course which forms the beginning of the craftsperson’s route equates at £1048.
 This is prohibitive to many young people.
-There is a lack of training sites across Cornwall for people to train in hedging.
+There was a lack of training sites across Cornwall for people to train in hedging.
+As a result, CREST was founded with funding from Farming in Protected Landscapes and in partnership with Cornwall Heritage Trust.
+Over the period of their project which began activity in August 2023 and is completing on 31 March 2025, CREST managed to engage trainees in 200 training places for Cornish hedging.
+All of these places were subsidised by FiPL funding so that a 10 day course would cost £460.
+Fifty eight of the training places also benefitted from bursaries to either fully or partially fund the subsidised cost to trainees.
+However, until further funding is secured, the issues of financial barriers to training will again be in place.
+However, a dedicated training site has been established along with relationships with farms and landowning trusts that can offer training venues in future.

 • Market issues: The demand for hedging work is high.
 The new roadworks projects on the A30 and the link road in St Austell total 25km of hedging alone.
 Supply of raw materials, allied materials and tools: There is often a lack of local stone, particular to each area, to ensure new build and hedge repairs are kept in keeping with the local character of the landscape.